manorrock/azure-examples/servicebus/receive-jms-message/README.md

-# Send a JMS message to an Azure Service Bus Queue
+# Receive a JMS message from an Azure Service Bus Queue

 ## Prerequisites